PWalega/logic-gnn-2026/index.md

 <p style="text-align: center"><img src="logo.png" width="100%"></p>

-We are delighted to organise a meeting on logics and graph neural networks (GNNs) at Queen Mary University of London!
+We are delighted to organise a meeting on logics and graph neural networks (GNNs) in [Queen Mary University of London](https://www.qmul.ac.uk/)!

 We observe a growing interest in combining logical and neural approaches, with GNNs proving to be a particularly well-suited AI architecture for such an integration.
 As a result, tight connections between logics and GNNs are attracting increasing attention, with current directions including: